Chapter 13 : About Time

 The rest of February passed by with a lot of rain and dismal weather, but it was a very happy month for me.
 Luke and I were dating – not that it meant a lot to be dating at Hogwarts, since there were very few Hogsmeade weekends – it really just meant that we worked together during Herbology and ate lunch together sometimes.
 Regardless, I was delighted.

-I was on my way to Charms one day during the first week of March, alone for once because Charlotte had had to go back to get her homework and Mandy had stopped by the restroom.
+I was on my way to Charms one day during the first week of March, alone for once because Charlotte had had to go back to get her homework and Mandy had stopped by the loo.
 I turned a corner and exclaimed as I received an unwelcome shock – it felt like I had stuck my head into a bucket of ice water.
 I had inadvertently walked right through a ghost, who was wearing a doublet, a plumed hat, and a ruff.
 He was the Gryffindor House ghost, whom I was fairly sure was called Nearly Headless Nick (although he did not look headless, or even nearly headless, to me).

 I didn’t know if ghosts were sensitive about people accidentally walking through them; I had never really talked with a ghost before.
 There were quite a few ghosts around Hogwarts, but the only ghosts I knew were Professor Binns, who taught the dreadful History of Magic class, and Moaning Myrtle, who haunted a second-floor girls’ toilet and cried if you talked to her.
 Then of course there was the resident Slytherin House ghost, the Bloody Baron, whom practically everyone avoided, students and ghosts alike; I had never spoken to him in my life.
 So I had no idea how Nearly Headless Nick would react.
 “Er, hello… I’m really sorry about that,” I said awkwardly.